mlengineersalary.com

 Figure oa-1.
 OpenAI vs Anthropic total compensation by L-equivalent level, May 2026.
 Both labs use non-standard internal titling; mapping to the L4-L7 ladder is approximate.

-OpenAI's compensation structure is unusual among frontier AI labs because the company operates under a capped-profit corporate structure (a for-profit operating subsidiary with a profit cap governed by a non-profit parent).
-Employee equity-equivalent compensation is delivered as PPUs (Profit Participation Units), which entitle the holder to a share of OpenAI's profit distributions subject to a stated cap per unit.
+Until late 2025, OpenAI's compensation was unusual among frontier AI labs: the company operated under a capped-profit structure (a for-profit operating entity with a cap on investor returns, governed by a non-profit parent), and employees received Profit Participation Units (PPUs) rather than conventional equity.
+A PPU was a contractual right to a share of OpenAI's profit distributions, subject to a stated per-unit cap, rather than an ownership stake.

 3.Anthropic capped options